avocado-framework/avocado-vt/docs/source/cartesian/CartesianConfigReference-KVM-file_transfer_client.rst

 -----------

-Sets the kind of application, thus protocol, that will be spoken when transfering files to and from the guest.
+Sets the kind of application, thus protocol, that will be spoken when transferring files to and from the guest.

 Avocado-VT currently allows for two options: 'scp' or 'rss'.